All Episodes

 I mean, don't you hear yourself?

-Um, yeah, I don't know.
+Yeah, I don't know.

-I I I think that uh it's in the gut.
+I think that it's in the gut.

-Right, you know, that would be crazy to me.
+You know, that would be crazy to me.

-That is that is like a similar thing to what's going on here.
+That is, that is like a similar thing to what's going on here.

 And yet, you know, on some level that the kid not using drugs is preferable to them using drugs.